migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 The next method I tried was [Pillow / PIL](https://pypi.org/project/pillow/), a Python image processing library.
 This was even slower.

-Turning to stack overflow, I ended up using [MSS](https://github.com/BoboTiG/python-MSS).
+After turning to stack overflow, I ended up using [MSS](https://github.com/BoboTiG/python-MSS).

 I tested each method by taking 10 fullscreen screenshots.
 Here were the average times: